ianfireman/movi/README.md

-# movi - therapeutic wareables
+# movi - therapeutic weareables

 ## Big Idea
-* Wareables & Healthcare
+* Weareables & Healthcare

 ## Essential Question
 * How to help people with motor coordination problems in therapy process